 One thing I’m still playing around with is seasonal products, and turning on ads for those products in the weeks leading up to their typical high sales season.
 For example, my classroom + teacher kits usually sell the most during the summer.
 So I started pushing ads to those products in June, but they actually fell flat, and I only got 2 sales from those promoted listings.
 I was a little bummed, but it’s keeping me on my toes for the next seasonal product I’m excited to experiment with – my holiday kits.
 I plan to turn on ads for these in late October, gearing up for Thanksgiving and Christmas.
 That’ll complete a full year of trying out Etsy promoted listings, so maybe I’ll be due for a full recap!

-If you’ve never played around with ads on Etsy, I definitely recommend you test the waters with their new system, it could end up being really beneficial to know whether or not they might work for your shop.
+If you’ve never played around with ads on Etsy, I definitely recommend you test the waters with their new system, it could end up being really beneficial to know whether or not this Etsy marketing strategy will work for your shop.
 Ads on Etsy will perform differently for different industries, so there’s no way to know for sure if they’ll work for you without testing them out.
 So why not, right?!
 Go for it.

 How are you using promoted listings + ads in your Etsy shop?
 Any interesting experimentation going on + specific strategies you found that work for your shop?